Got a craving for something sweet? Here’s…

 As we’ve mentioned before finding a dessert for those suffering from Chronic Obstructive Pulmonary Disease (COPD) can be a daunting task.
 Aside from a grocery list of foods and ingredients that commonly cause exacerbations within those with COPD, finding foods that agree with one’s diet and serve to promote good health are few and far between.

-Luckily, we here at the Lung Institute believe that crucial vitamins and nutrients aren’t limited to breakfast, lunch, and dinner, and at only a few hundred calories each, every bite will feel like a cheat day.
+Luckily, we here at the Lung Health Institute believe that crucial vitamins and nutrients aren’t limited to breakfast, lunch, and dinner, and at only a few hundred calories each, every bite will feel like a cheat day.

 3. Peanut Butter Mousse